 Here are four additional points specific to managing project managers:

-- Project management.
-Think of your project managers as the spokes of a wheel.
-They are off managing separate projects, with separate teams, likely in separate locations.
-But, projects don’t happen in complete isolation, so your managers still need to be coordinated.
-This makes it critical for you to become the hub — a central point for management, oversight, and communication.
+- Project management: Think of your project managers as the spokes of a wheel.
+They are managing separate projects, with separate teams, likely in separate locations.
+But projects don’t happen in complete isolation, so your managers still need to be coordinated.
+It’s critical for you to become the hub — a central point for management, oversight, and communication.

-- Program management.
-If you are managing project managers, it’s likely you are also ultimately responsible for the projects they’re leading, which means you need to be aware of their status at all times.
-This will help you to know when you need to provide assistance, or nudge a project forward.
+- Program management: If you are managing project managers, you are ultimately responsible for the projects they’re leading.
+You need to be aware of their status at all times.
+These updates will help you to know when you need to provide assistance or nudge a project forward.

-- Conflict resolution.
-When referring to a normal team, conflict resolution usually means resolving disagreements or personal disputes.
-However, when it comes to managing project managers, conflict resolution is something different.
-In this case, it’s likely resource conflicts you’ll be required to manage.
-If two different project managers need the same person at the same time, it will fall on you to prioritize where the resource should be used first, clearly communicate your decision and resolve the conflict.
+- Conflict resolution: Conflict resolution usually means resolving disagreements or personal disputes.
+However, when it comes to overseeing project managers, you may be required to manage resource conflicts.
+If two different project managers need the same person at the same time, it falls on you to prioritize where they should go first, communicate your decision clearly, and resolve the conflict.

-- Promoting knowledge sharing.
-Encouraging communication is not enough when it comes to project management teams.
-It’s important to have processes and methods for sharing information across the entire team.
-This includes new developments, unexpected issues, and lessons learned.
-A central database or hub for this type of information allows others to access it as needed.
-For example, if a project manager faces an unexpected problem on a current project, she or he can check the system to see if anyone has faced a similar issue on a past project, and how it was resolved.
+- Promoting knowledge sharing: Encouraging communication is not enough when it comes to project management teams — you must have processes and methods for sharing information across the entire team.
+Create a central database or hub to share new developments, unexpected issues, or lessons learned for others to access as needed.
+For example, if a project manager faces an unexpected problem on a current project, they can check the system to see if anyone has faced a similar issue in the past and discover how it was resolved.